MithrilJS/mithril.js/docs/getting-started.md

 Idiomatic Mithril code is meant to apply good programming conventions and be easy to refactor.

-In the application above, notice how the Todo class can easily be moved to a different module if code re-organization is required.
+In the application above, notice how the Todo class can easily be moved to a different component if code re-organization is required.

 Todos are self-contained and their data aren't tied to the DOM like in typical jQuery based code.
 The Todo class API is reusable and unit-test friendly, and in addition, it's a plain-vanilla Javascript class, and so has almost no framework-specific learning curve.